Ifeoma28/databank/README.md

 Australia & Africa have the most financially struggling customers (deep negative balances).

 Asia is slightly negative, but not as severe.
+Also they may just be few customers who deposit more.
+Let us look at the median.

 ![median closing balance](https://github.com/Ifeoma28/databank/blob/a1d2596c7fe5f8920436399d3e21d6b7c41a4cc8/median%20closing%20balance.png)
+This means that at least 50% of customers in every region are in debt or have overdrafted their accounts.

 This suggests higher debt levels or low savings behavior in these regions.